top of page

 I'm an oil painter with a special interest in realism.
 Over time people have asked me to elaborate on where I began and what motivates me.
 This is for you.

-At 16 I tried out my first set of oil paints, a six tube and two brush set.
+At 16 I tried out my first set of oil paints, a tiny set with a painting of African elephants on the packaging.
 I learned independently through trial and error and looking around museums.

-My attempts to 'paint well' eluded me for about eight years but eventually through long hours of practice and determination I achieved my goal.
+My attempts to 'paint well' eluded me for about eight years of consistent practice but eventually after many thousands of hours of painting I began to achieve my goal.

-To that end I have been fortunate to have had the recognition of various art societies;
+To that end my work has been fortunate to have had the recognition of various art societies;

-London's Royal Academy of Art selected my work in five of its summer shows.
+London's Royal Academy of Art selected my paintings in six of its summer shows.
 I've also exhibited with the RP, ROI, RBA, NEAC and RWA.

 In 2009 the Company of Painter Stainers presented my work, 'Natural Philosophy', with two awards - the first to receive a double prize in the award's history.